 \section{Introduction}

-Contrastive learning (CLR) has become an essential technique in self-supervised learning (SSL) where positive and negative examples are created for each given anchor example \cite{he2019moco, chen2020simple, misra2019contrastive, tian2019contrastive}.
-By using CLR, a feature extractor can learn to align representations of the anchors and their positive examples while contrasting those of the anchors and their negative ones.
-A pioneering work in this area is SimCLR \cite{chen2020simple}, which proposed an efficient technique to train a feature extractor with contrastive learning.
-In SimCLR, positive examples are created using random data augmentation techniques sampled from a pool $\mathcal{T}$ of data augmentations, while negative examples are simply sampled from the data distribution.
-Subsequently, the InfoNCE loss is employed to train a feature extractor by aligning the representations of positive pairs while contrasting those of negative examples.
+Contrastive learning (CL) has become an essential technique in self-supervised learning (SSL) where positive and negative examples are created for each given anchor example \citep{he2019moco, misra2019contrastive, tian2019contrastive}.
+Using CL, a feature extractor can learn to align representations of the anchors and their positive examples while contrasting which of their negative ones.
+A pioneering work in this area is SimCLR \citep{chen2020simple}, which proposed an efficient technique to train a feature extractor with CL.
+In SimCLR, positive examples are generated using random data augmentation techniques sampled from a pool $\mathcal{T}$, while negative examples are sampled from the data distribution.
+Subsequently, the InfoNCE loss~\citep{gutmann2010noise,oord2018representation} is employed to train a feature extractor by aligning the representations of positive pairs while contrasting those of negative examples.

+The success of SimCLR and other CL techniques \citep{chuang2020debiased, robinson2020hard} has spurred interest in exploring the foundations of CL with InfoNCE loss.
+Prior works \citep{he2019moco, misra2019contrastive, tian2019contrastive} have served as the basis for many recent notable theoretical developments~\citep{psaunshi19a,wang2020understanding,wang2022chaos}.
+However, none of these works has yet to investigate the robustness of CL.

-The vulnerability of neural networks to imperceptibly small perturbations \cite{goodfellow2014explaining} has posed a significant challenge in deploying them for safety-critical applications, such as autonomous driving.
-Researchers have proposed various studies to enhance the robustness of trained networks against adversarial attacks \cite{madry2017towards, trades}, random noise \cite{zheng2016improving}, and corruptions \cite{hendrycks2019benchmarking}.
-In particular, the robustness of contrastive learning (CL) has been empirically investigated in previous works \cite{NEURIPS2020_robust1, NEURIPS2020_robust2, NEURIPS2020_robust3}.
-Specifically, these works explored adversarial examples generated by slightly modifying the InfoNCE loss to obtain robust unsupervised features for the second phase.
-Although these studies achieved promising empirical robust accuracies in the second phase, they still need to address why improving the robustness in the first phase using the InfoNCE loss can enhance the robustness in the second phase from a theoretical perspective.
+The vulnerability of neural networks to imperceptibly small perturbations \citep{goodfellow2014explaining} has posed a significant challenge in deploying them for safety-critical applications, such as autonomous driving \citep{caoccs19,8578273,zhao2019seeing}.
+Researchers have proposed various studies to enhance the robustness of trained networks against adversarial attacks \citep{madry2017towards, trades}, random noise \citep{zheng2016improving}, and corruptions \citep{hendrycks2019benchmarking}.
+In particular, the robustness of CL has been empirically investigated in previous works \citep{NEURIPS2020_robust1, NEURIPS2020_robust2, NEURIPS2020_robust3}.
+Specifically, these works explored adversarial examples generated by modifying the InfoNCE loss to obtain robust unsupervised features for the second phase.
+While achieving promising empirical robust accuracy, these studies still fail to address why robustness transfers across CL training phases from a theoretical perspective.